-- Be familiar with your insurance policy: Know what is and is not covered and the limits and deductibles stipulated in your policy. - Have an inventory of your household items, especially valuables.
-Take photos and/or videotape household items, as well as your house, vehicles, boats and other major possessions.
+Be familiar with your insurance policy: Know what is and is not covered and the limits and deductibles stipulated in your policy.

+Have an inventory of your household items, especially valuables.
+Take photos and/or video of household items, vehicles, boats and other major possessions.
 Include identifiers such as name plates, VIN numbers, etc. Keep this information in a safe place outside your home.